leandromoreira/cdn-up-and-running/README.md

 }
 ```

-> **Heads up**: Using `uri` as cache key will made the following two requests http://example.a.com/path/to/content.ext and http://example.b.com/path/to/content.ext (if they're using the same cache proxy) as if they were a single object.
+> **Heads up**: Using `uri` as cache key will make the following two requests http://example.a.com/path/to/content.ext and http://example.b.com/path/to/content.ext (if they're using the same cache proxy) as if they were a single object.
 If you do not provide a cache key, nginx will use a reasonable **default value** `$scheme$proxy_host$request_uri`.

 Now we can see the caching properly working.